 Having reviews displayed on your site is a great first step to winning over your customers, but don’t forget step two — responding to reviews.
 About a third of shoppers expect businesses to publicly respond to their reviews, regardless of whether their review is positive or negative.
 Almost half (48%) say brands responding to reviews improves their odds of buying the product.

 Brand trust is one of the most valuable assets a business can have in today’s retail landscape.
-Almost all (82%) of shoppers won’t buy from a brand they don’t trust, and 62% of shoppers choose products based on a brand’s reputation.
+According to our recent survey of 10,000 global shoppers, 97% of respondents say fake reviews make them lose trust in a brand.
 One way to build consumer trust is by handing over the mic to their fellow peers to help advocate for your brand.
-Over three quarters (78%) of shoppers trust reviews, even more than family and friend recommendations.
+Over three quarters of shoppers trust reviews, even more than family and friend recommendations.

-It’s not as simple as just displaying reviews, you have to ensure that they are authentic.
+It’s not as simple as just displaying reviews, you have to ensure that they’re authentic.
 If shoppers suspect a product to have fake reviews:

 As consumers have become more skeptical of marketing and advertising practices as a whole, they’re constantly evaluating product reviews to look for red flags.